-When Is Ivy Day 2021?
+When Is Ivy Day 2022?

 - Ivy Day is when all Ivy League schools release their first-year admission decisions.

-If you've applied to one or more Ivy League schools, you're likely anxious to receive your admission decision.
+If you've applied to one or more Ivy League schools, you may be anxious to receive your admission decision.
 After all, the Ivies are some of the most competitive schools in the country.

 What Is Ivy Day?

 Ivy Day is the day each spring when all eight Ivy League schools — Brown University, Columbia University, Cornell University, Dartmouth College, Harvard University, Princeton University, the University of Pennsylvania, and Yale University — release their admission decisions for first-year students starting that fall.

 This year's Ivy Day will take place Thursday, March 31, at 7 p.m.
 Eastern time, according to Harvard.

 Only those who applied regular decision, rather than early action or early decision, to at least one Ivy League institution should expect to receive an admission decision on Ivy Day.
 If you applied early, you should have already received a decision around December.

 The Ivy League schools release their admission decisions online at the same exact time, normally 5 p.m. or 7 p.m.
 Eastern time.